Dog Days of Fall

 dog training retreat

 Looking for a special weekend with your best friend?
 Want to leave your busy life behind and bond with your dog for the weekend?
-We are so excited to announce our first ever Dog Training Retreat.
+We are so excited to bring back Dog Days of Fall, our annual dog training retreat.
 Join us in beautiful Ocean Park, Maine for a weekend full of training, relaxing, and fun!

 What we're offering

-Gold Level includes housing in a private cabin with a private restroom.
+Gold Level includes housing in a private rustic cabin with a private restroom.
 This provides guests with a quieter stay.
-Registration in 3 workshops and access to all seminars included.
+Registration in 4 workshops and access to seminar included.
 Friday Dinner, Saturday Breakfast Lunch and Dinner, Sunday Breakfast and lunch are included.
-Participants will also receive a T- Shirt at registration.
-Cost, $625
+Cost, $655

 Silver Level includes housing in a dorm style room with shared restrooms.
 Enjoy a greater sense of community here with a shared meeting space to relax in.
-Registration in 3 workshops and access to all seminars included.
+Registration in 4 workshops and access to seminar included.
 Friday Dinner, Saturday Breakfast Lunch and Dinner, Sunday Breakfast and lunch are included.
-Participants will also receive a T-Shirt at registration.
-Cost, $550
+Cost, $580

 Meet The Instructors

 Louise Daigle, CPDT-KA, CGC